THE SECRET or PRE-TRIBULATION RAPTURE

 Those who hold to the idea of a secret rapture also believe that there will be seven years of tribulation following the rapture and that during that time individuals who were left behind on earth will have another opportunity to accept Yahushua and be saved.
 Is there any Biblical evidence for this belief?
-Where do they get that seven year period?
+Where do they get those seven years?

 There is no Biblical evidence for a seven-year period of tribulation following Yahushua's return to earth.
 This seven year period they use is taken from the context found in Daniel 9:24-27 which was fulfilled at the time of Yahushua's first coming and tells us of His crucifixion and the eventual destruction of the city of Jerusalem and the temple in A.D.
 70. See our study on Daniel chapter 9.
 The Bible is clear that when Yahushua returns, every person’s fate has been decided; individuals who are lost will not be given a second chance to be saved.
 Yahushua says, “And, behold, I come quickly; and My reward is with Me, To give every man according as his work shall be” (Revelation 22:12).
-The reward for the wicked and the reward for the righteous are given at the same time.
 The Bible presents Yahushua's second coming as the great climatic event of the ages when men and women are either saved or lost for eternity.
 There is no seven-year period to reconsider and change one's destiny.
 People, for the most part, will have had a lifetime to make their decision.